angular/angular/aio/content/guide/forms-overview.md

 ### Data flow in reactive forms

-As described above, in reactive forms each form element in the view is directly linked to a form model (FormControl instance).
+As described above, in reactive forms each form element in the view is directly linked to a form model (`FormControl` instance).
 Updates from the view to model and model to view are synchronous and not dependent on the UI rendered.
-The diagrams below uses the same favorite color example to demonstrate how data flows when an input field's value is changed from the view and then from the model.
+The diagrams below use the same favorite color example to demonstrate how data flows when an input field's value is changed from the view and then from the model.

 <figure>
   <img src="generated/images/guide/forms-overview/dataflow-reactive-forms-vtm.png" alt="Reactive forms data flow - view to model" width="100%">